Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Kurri Kurri has 50 active public transport stops, all of which are bus stops.
 These stops are served by 47 different routes that together facilitate 678 weekly passenger trips.
-The town's transport accessibility is rated excellent, with residents on average located 191 meters from the nearest stop.
+The accessibility of transport in the area is excellent, with residents typically living just 191 meters from their nearest stop.
+Most residents commute outwards, primarily using cars (96%).
+On average, there are 1.4 vehicles per dwelling.
+According to the 2021 Census, only 11.9% of residents work from home, which may be influenced by COVID-19 conditions.

-Across all routes, there are an average of 96 trips per day, equating to approximately 13 weekly trips per individual stop.
+Across all routes, an average of 96 trips are made daily, resulting in approximately 13 weekly trips per individual stop.

 Frequently Asked Questions - Transport